|

 enough come across a rogue cotton plant that has managed to survive this rugged

+landscape.
 The cotton plantation was proving not to be a viable economic venture so during

 emancipation, Denys Rolle’s descendant, Lord John Rolle, freed all 325 of the